sudeepasaranga/Climate-App/weather_app/README.md

 # Weather App

 ## Description
 Weather App is a simple and user-friendly mobile application that allows users to search for and view current weather conditions for any location.
-The app displays detailed weather information such as temperature, humidity, wind speed, UV index, precipitation, and local date/time.
+The app displays detailed weather information such as temperature, humidity, wind speed, UV index, precipitation, weather alerts and local date/time.
 It also includes a clean and modern UI with responsive design, as shown in the attached screenshot.

 ## Features
 - **Search Location:** Easily search for any city or location to retrieve weather data.
 - **Current Weather:** Displays the temperature, weather condition, and an icon representing the weather.
 - **Detailed Metrics:** View additional weather details like humidity, wind speed, UV index, and precipitation levels.
 - **Local Date/Time:** Shows the current local time and date for the selected location.
+- **Weather alerts:**

 ## API Used
 - **WeatherAPI:** Weather data is fetched using the WeatherAPI, providing real-time weather information.